Deep Learning-based CSI Feedback for RIS-assisted Multi-user Systems: System Model

-Considering a massive MIMO system, the BS and the UE are equipped with $N_t$ ($\gg 1$) antennas and $N_r$ ($\ge 1$) antennas, respectively.
-According to the spatial multipath channel model \cite{doi:10.1002/ett.928}, the downlink channel matrix, $\tilde{\textbf{H}}\in \mathbb{C} ^{N_r \times N_t}$, can be written as
+We consider a RIS-assisted multi-user system where the BS and the UE are equipped with $N_{\rm t}$ (${\gg 1}$) antennas and $N_{\rm r}$ (${\ge 1}$) antennas, respectively.
+The RIS comprises $N_{\rm s}$ (${\gg 1}$) passive elements.
+This paper focuses on the RIS-assisted coverage enhancement scenario, in which there is no direct transmission link between the BS and the UE.
+The downlink transmission signal model for the $k$th UE can be expressed as: